coverclock/com-diag-diminuto/README.md

 system with the GNU C library and compilers.
 It has found its way into a number of commercial products of the Corporation's clients, so don't be surprised if you find this code being used legitimately elsewhere in your travels.
-Diminuto includes a suite of unit tests that are used to validate features when they change, and a suite of functional tests that require a purpose-built hardware test fixture used to validate features that depend on hardware (like GPIO).
+Diminuto includes a suite of unit tests which are used to validate features when they change, and a suite of functional tests some of which require a purpose-built hardware test fixture used to validate features that depend on hardware facilities like GPIO.

 Here are just a few examples of the capabilities, or "features", that Diminuto provides: